adrienharnay/ssr-starter-pack/README.md

 };
 ```

 The server entry will generate the markup on the server and send it to the client.
-Note that if a redirection happens during the rendering of the App, it will immediately redirect the client, making it seamless for them.
 A few things to note:
+- if a redirection happens during the rendering of the App, it will immediately redirect the client, and they will only receive one markup
-- we are using [react-helmet](https://github.com/nfl/react-helmet) to generate dynamic a dynamic head tag
+- we are using [react-helmet](https://github.com/nfl/react-helmet) to generate dynamic head tag
 - we are injecting the `splitPoints` and `serverSideHeaders` in the window, so the client can use them
 - we are importing the CSS file and JS chunks differently whether we are in development mode or production, but we will cover that later
-- we are using [pace.js](http://github.hubspot.com/pace/docs/welcome/) to show the user the site isn't responsive yet, but this is a matter of preference.
+- we are using [pace.js](http://github.hubspot.com/pace/docs/welcome/) to show the user the site isn't responsive yet, but this is a matter of preference and totally optional

 [client.js](./client/src/entry/js/client.js)
 ```js